Celebrate cooler temperatures with one of these three 48-hour getaways to Oklahoma’s top fall foliage hotspots.

-Afternoon: Once you’ve worked up an appetite, head over to the on-site Beavers Bend Restaurant for traditional and hearty American fare.
-Dine on the outdoor patio to enjoy a wonderful view of the Lower Mountain Fork River with its peaceful flowing water surrounded by majestic cypress trees.
+Afternoon: Once you’ve worked up an appetite, head over to the Shady Oaks Restaurant for traditional and hearty American fare.
 Then, continue your outdoor adventure with a hike on the renowned David Boren Hiking Trail.
 Take a stroll under trees heavy with colorful leaves within the trail system, which is comprised of seven smaller trails that allow guests to mix-and-match according to their time limit and skill level.
 For horseback riding, head to the Beavers Bend Depot Inc. to enjoy a one hour trail ride that crosses 2.5 miles of beautiful terrain.

 Evening: After a long day outdoors, refuel at Abendigo’s Grill & Patio in Broken Bow.
 Located a short distance from Beavers Bend State Park, diners at Abendigo’s are treated to upscale American cuisine in a relaxing atmosphere.
 Linger on the patio to enjoy live music or head back to your cabin and gaze at a night full of stars.

 Morning: Nestle under warm, soft covers in your private cabin a little longer than normal, then get ready for another fun-filled day in Broken Bow.
-Satisfy your caffeine cravings with a trip to Adam & Eve's Coffee House and indulge in a fall-inspired drink like a pumpkin spice cappuccino or a gingerbread latte, as well as fresh-baked breakfast bread.
+Satisfy your caffeine cravings with a trip to Hochatown Trading Post & Coffee Co. and indulge in a fall-inspired drink like a pumpkin spice cappuccino or a gingerbread latte.
 Then, visit Body Harmony Day Spa for a relaxing massage and work out any remaining tension from the previous day’s adventures.

 Afternoon: After your massage, drive over to Girls Gone Wine where you can sample from their 16 unique wines and take home a bottle for later.
 Then, stock up on thick-cut slabs of handmade fudge from Whip-Poor-Will Resort & Fudge Shop.
 With a mixture of tried-and-true favorites as well as seasonal specialties, you’re sure to find something to love.
 Take a leisurely afternoon drive and find the perfect place to picnic.
 Spread out a blanket under a grove of cyprus trees, snack on your sweet treat and watch as crimson leaves slowly swirl to the ground on a gentle fall breeze.